adkelley/javascript-to-purescript/tut19/README.md

 I borrowed this series outline, and the javascript code samples with permission from the egghead.io course Professor Frisby Introduces Composable Functional JavaScript by Brian Lonsdorf — thank you, Brian!
 A fundamental assumption of each tutorial is that you’ve watched his [video](https://egghead.io/lessons/javascript-applying-applicatives-exhibit-a) before tackling the equivalent PureScript abstraction featured in this tutorial.
 Brian covers the featured concepts exceptionally well, and I feel it’s better that you understand its implementation in the comfort of JavaScript.

 ## Quick Applicative Functor review
 From the [last tutorial](https://github.com/adkelley/javascript-to-purescript/tree/master/tut18), we learned that the Applicative Functor type class extends the [map](https://pursuit.purescript.org/packages/purescript-prelude/4.1.0/docs/Data.Functor) method by enabling function application to more than one functor value.
-It can lift functions of zero arguments or values into a functorial type constructor, also.
+Also, it can lift functions of zero arguments or values into a functorial type constructor.
 To accomplish the former we use the `apply` method, and the latter is achieved using `pure`.
 For example, using the PureScript REPL, we can play with our old friend the `Box` type constructor to see how `apply` and `pure` work:

 ```haskell
 > import Control.Apply